 Libuše Niklová

-Czech national treasure and world queen of toys.
-A world-renowned designer and innovator who created over 230 original toys, many of which were produced in many color variants.
-Her legendary work is represented in the collections of museums around the world, for example in the Museum of Modern Art in New York, in the Victoria and Albert Museum in London, in the Museum of Decorative Arts in the Louvre in Paris, in the Museum of Modern Art in Tokyo or perhaps in the Museum of Decorative Arts in Prague.
-In 2012, on the occasion of the annual Czech Grand Design Awards, she was the first female designer ever to be inducted into the Hall of Fame.
+Czech national treasure and the world’s queen of toys.
+A world-renowned designer and innovator who created over 230 original toys, many of which were produced in many colour variations.
+She also created over a hundred decors for balls, rings, loungers and pools.
+Her unique accordion toys have been copied in at least 25 countries on at least 3 continents.
+Her legendary work is represented in the collections of museums around the world, including the Museum of Modern Art in New York, the Victoria and Albert Museum in London, the Museum of Decorative Arts at the Louvre in Paris, the Museum of Modern Art in Tokyo, and the Museum of Decorative Arts in Prague.
+In 2012, on the occasion of the Czech Grand Design Awards, she was the first female designer to be inducted into the Hall of Fame.

 - Rubber squeaky toys